Ji-Hwan Bae Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 10th in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks 10th in the league.

-- The Cardinals have the 21st-ranked team ERA across all league pitching staffs (4.89).
+- The Cardinals have the 16th-ranked team ERA among all league pitching staffs (4.53).

-- The Cardinals rank 16th in baseball in home runs given up (15 total, 1.2 per game).
+- Cardinals pitchers combine to give up 17 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- The Cardinals will look to Woodford (0-2) in his third start of the season.
+- The Cardinals are sending Mikolas (0-1) out to make his fourth start of the season.
+He is 0-1 with a 10.05 ERA and 15 strikeouts in 14 1/3 innings pitched.

-- His last appearance came on Sunday against the Milwaukee Brewers, when the right-hander threw 4 2/3 innings, surrendering three earned runs while allowing six hits.
+- The right-hander's most recent appearance came on Wednesday against the Colorado Rockies, when he threw five innings, surrendering six earned runs while giving up 10 hits.

+- The 34-year-old has an ERA of 10.05, with 9.4 strikeouts per nine innings, in three games this season.
+Opponents are hitting .420 against him.

 © 2023 Data Skrive.
 All rights reserved.